rlebret/hpca/README.md

 ### Corpus statistics

-Outputting descriptive statistics about the corpus, such as the number of word types and their probabily of occurrence.
+Outputting descriptive statistics about the corpus, such as the number of word types and their probability of occurrence.
 This tool is helpful to define the context vocabulary before constructing the co-occurrence matrix.

 `stats` options:
 * `-vocab-file <file>`: Vocabulary file